 Organisations need to put in place a programme to develop these capabilities, and hence enable optimal operation.
 If not individuals will have to learn as they go and risk a period of sub-optimal business performance.

-Come along to our complimentary seminar in December in Leeds to understand more from experienced leaders and discuss further.
+Find out more and register your interest in our complimentary seminar in Leeds to understand more from experienced leaders and discuss ideas further.

 “Good summary of the challenge for finance experts to develop the leadership skills to enable business AND PERSONAL success” - Roger Davis, Chairman - Sainsbury's Bank